-Carson City has free community drop off bins located at the Waste Management office and at the Carson City Landfill.
+Carson City has free community drop off bins located at the Carson City Landfill and the Waste Management office.
+Due to on-going contamination issues drop-off of recyclables is limited to Monday-Friday 6:00 am to 2:00 pm.
+No plastic bags and no recyclables in plastic bags.
 The Carson City Landfill also offers residents free household hazardous waste collection services every Thursday afternoon between 1:30 and 4:00 p.m., by appointment only.

 Single-stream recycling and green waste collection (starting July 2019) is made available by Waste Management for Carson City residents.

 The Fallon Transfer Station has community drop-off recycling bins located at 2900 Enterprise Way, Fallon, NV 89406.

 Boulder City Waste Free offers Boulder City residents information about recycling in their area.

 Republic Services' Recycling Guide provides Clark County residents guidelines for their recycling program.